This Is How Your Florida Workers’ Compensation Claim Should Work

 If you are unable to work at all following your accident, you should be entitled to Temporary Total Disability (TTD) benefits.
 If you are released to work with restrictions (“light duty”), then, if your employer can accommodate you, you must return to work.
 If your employer cannot accommodate you, then you are entitled to Temporary Partial Disability (TPD) benefits.

-You are entitled to TTD or TPD, when you are unable to work due to your accident related injuries, up to the point you reach MMI.
+You are entitled to TTD or TPD, when you are unable to work due to your accident-related injuries, up to the point you reach MMI.
 At MMI, your temporary benefits end.
-If you have a permanent injury, your physician should address that an assign you a Permanent Impairment Rating (PIR).
-If you have a PIR, you will be entitled to Impairment Benefits based upon the percentage of your PIR.
+If you have a permanent injury, your physician should address that and assign you a Permanent Impairment Rating (PIR).
+If you have a PIR, you will be entitled to Impairment Benefits based on the percentage of your PIR.
 If you are unable to return to work at even a sedentary job, then you may be entitled to Permanent Total Disability (PTD) benefits.

 At some point during the process, but usually after you have reached MMI, the carrier will approach you to settle your case.
 The settlement value of your case is usually based upon the insurance carrier’s exposure to pay future benefits.
 In other words, it’s based upon how much you will cost them in the future.
 Many times, if you are still employed with the same employer, they will ask you for a voluntary resignation as a condition of settlement.
 You do not have to settle your case, and neither do they.
 Not all cases settle.
 The decision to settle is a very personal one and will depend on a lot of factors that are specific to your life.

-That’s Workers’ Compensation in a Nutshell.
+That’s Florida workers’ compensation in a nutshell.
 There are obviously many things that can happen along the way that make matters much more complex, but the above process is typical for most claims that are straightforward.